Presentation vs. Price: What Actually Stops a Home from Selling?

 Lowering the price is one option.

-Understanding why buyers may be hesitating is another.
+Understanding why buyers may be hesitating is another — and often the smarter first step.

-A clear, professional review can make that answer easier to find.
+A professional, objective review can make that answer much clearer.

 Final Thought